apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 A future version of BookKeeper will support *non-persistent messaging* and thus multiple durability modes at the topic level.
 This will enable you to set the durability mode at the topic level, replacing the `persistent` in topic names with a `non-persistent` indicator.

+## Tiered storage

+BookKeeper storage can get expensive over time.
+Access patterns to BookKeeper ledgers:

+* Writes (low latency)
+* Tailing reads (low latency)
+* Catchup reads (latency is unimportant; throughput is important for some use cases)

+By default, BookKeeper provides all three forms of storage.
+Tiered storage enables you to use a non-BookKeeper system for catchup reads.

+* Sealed ledger --> entries are immutable.
+When a ledger has been sealed it no longer needs to be stored on SSDs and can be transferred to an object storage system like Amazon S3 or Google Cloud Storage
+* Each topic is stored on a single [managed ledger](#managed-ledgers) (list of log segments in a fixed order, oldest first; all segments except the most recent are sealed; the most recent still accepts writes)

 ## Message retention and expiry

 By default, Pulsar message {% popover brokers %}: